baconeta/cat-burglar/readme.md

 ### World Building

-#### AI VS Player walkable environment:
+#### AI VS Player walkable environment
 First things first, everything had to be HUGE.
 To really sell the idea that you are playing as a cat, all objects in the environment had to be scaled up.
 We also had to decide how big we wanted our map to be.
 We implemented three rooms, with the option of a fourth, should (once our game is done) we feel it would be more balanced with another room.

 Then, we created a maze-like scene of shopping shelves to introduce a challenge to the player when finding items.
 We wanted some items to be unreachable from the ground level, so we introduced a few ways of getting on top of the shelves.
 This also gave players a safe space to hide/escape to.
 Given the goal of the game, we wanted to give the player a bit of an edge in this way.

 ### Player Movement/Mechanics

-#### Walking & Jumping: We kept the walking and jumping simple but still physics based.
+#### Walking & Jumping
+We kept the walking and jumping simple but still physics based.
 All movement is done with WASD and the camera and looking around is controlled with the mouse.

+#### Climbing
-#### Climbing: We made it so there were some places onto which a player could jump or walk up to that allowed climbing up.
+We made it so there were some places onto which a player could jump or walk up to that allowed climbing up.
 This could be used to get a vantage point over the guards, or to get to a few tricky to reach items.
 This was done with customisable layer tags to define the Climbable objects easily.

+#### Meow
-#### Meow: We added a meow mechanic which is manually controlled and useful for luring guards to a certain place.
+We added a meow mechanic which is manually controlled and useful for luring guards to a certain place.
 It also makes up a small percentage of the tasks and achievements discussed later.
 If a guard hears a meow (determined with a distance based spherecast) then it will be immediately interested in the location where the meow occurred.

 ### Artificial Intelligence